thecodework/two-factor-authentication/README.md

 ```bash
 $ composer require thecodework/two-factor-authentication
 ```
-*Note* - If your're using Laravel 5.5 or newer version then auto-discovery-pacakge would automatically update the providers and you could skip to **Step 3**
+*Note* - If you're using Laravel 5.5 or newer version then the Laravel's auto-discovery will automatically update the providers and you could skip to **Step 3**

 **2. Add Service Provider**